anrbn/GCP-Attack-Defense/research/Google Cloud/Compute Engine/Persistance-via-SSH-Key-Addition.md

 ![2](https://drive.google.com/uc?id=1tQlyvvaqqb6gyIm0Ht_7pzFmEQxEVaQ6)

+Once the attacker has successfully associated their SSH public key with either a user or service account in GCP, they can use the corresponding Private Key to SSH into the VM from anywhere, without needing to authenticate with GCP again.

+This is why it's considered a form of persistence; the attacker has essentially created a backdoor for themselves.

 ### Method 1: Attacker Logs into the VM directly and adds Public Key(s) to be able to login later or persist.

 **Scenario:** The Attacker has successfully gained access to the VM (let's say instance-1) through some vulnerability, misconfiguration or even legitimate means and now wants to maintain the access / persist.